Arthur, King of Time and Space Arthur, King of Time and Space

 When King Arthur drew the sword Excalibur from the stone, its magic proved more powerful than even Merlin had known.
 It unmoored Arthur and his contemporaries from their home time, so that sometimes they exist in their original time, and sometimes they exist in the far future, and sometimes they exist in our time, etc.

-There's a New Reader Orientation page with about a dozen cartoons summarizing the archive.
+There's a New Reader Orientation page with about a dozen cartoons summarizing the archive to date.

 Why King Arthur?